 The training to become a Family and Systemic Psychotherapist is based on the assumption that students have already trained in and had experience in another relevant profession.
 To qualify as a Family and Systemic Psychotherapist it is necessary to undertake the four-year part-time training at Foundation, Intermediate and Qualifying levels.

 AFT is a Member Organisation of UKCP (the United Kingdom Council for Psychotherapy) and as such is able to recommend its members for UKCP Registration.
 To be recommended for registration you need to demonstrate that you have completed a UK accredited Family & Systemic Psychotherapy Qualifying level course or be able to demonstrate prior experience and learning , equivalent to the requirements of our Qualifying level training given in the Blue Book.
-To apply for UKCP Registration please visit the Members' area of our website.
+See Registration process flow chart.
+To apply for UKCP Registration you must be an AFT member to apply.
+Forms are available on the Members' area of our website.

 Whether you’re considering or currently training in family and systemic psychotherapy, we have a collection of useful information and supportive resources to help you make your next step.You can also become a student member of the AFT.
 This is a great way to keep up to date with current developments in family and systemic psychotherapy in the UK and to access high-quality resources to support your studies and practice.